Serpent Column: Byzantine history

 Constantine the Great moved the Serpent Column to Constantinople to decorate the spina (central line) of the Hippodrome of Constantinople, where it still stands today.

-According to W. W. How & J. Wells, it was converted into a triple-mouthed fountain by a later Emperor, was seen and described by travellers from 1422 onwards.
+According to W. W. How and J. Wells, it was converted into a triple-mouthed fountain by a later Emperor, and was seen and described by travellers from 1422 onwards.

-The top of the column was adorned with a golden bowl supported by three serpent heads.
-The bowl was destroyed or stolen during the Fourth Crusade.
 Many Ottoman miniatures show the serpent heads were intact in the early decades following the Turkish conquest of the city.

 Ottoman period

 Ahmed Bican, from Gallipoli, gave a short description of the Column in his Dürr-i Meknûn, written around the time of the Fall of Constantinople.
-He states that it is a hollow bronze of intertwined snakes, threeheaded, a talisman for the citizens against snake bites.
+He states that it is a hollow bronze of intertwined snakes, three-headed, a talisman for the citizens against snake bites.

 Between fifty and one hundred years after the Turkish conquest of Constantinople, the jaw of one of the three serpent heads was documented missing.
 The accepted version states that Mehmed II shattered it upon entering the city in triumph as its conqueror.
 Edward Gibbon recounts a version of this event:

 The conqueror gazed in satisfaction and wonder on the strange though splendid appearance of the domes and palaces, so dissimilar from the style of Oriental architecture.
 In the hippodrome, his eye was attracted by the twisted column of the three serpents, and, as a trial of his strength, he shattered with his iron mace or battleaxe the under-jaw of one of these monsters, which in the eyes of the Turks were the idols or talismans of the city.

 Other Ottoman writers attributed the lost jaw to Selim II, Suleiman II or Murad IV, all said to have struck off the jaw to show their strength.

 The column is quite extensively described along with a dissertation about its history by Petrus Gyllius, who visited Constantinople in 1550.
-No mention about any damage of the column.
+He made no mention about any damage of the column.

 The column is then described by Pietro Della Valle, who visited Constantinople in 1614.
-Again no mention about damages, but he reports the folkloristic tale about the column as a talisman.
+Again, there was no mention about damages, but he reports the folkloristic tale about the column as a talisman.

 Later, at the end of the 17th century, all three of the serpent heads were destroyed.
 Silahdar Findiklili Mehmed Aga relates in Nusretname ("The Book of Victories") that the heads simply fell off on the night of October 20, 1700.
 The upper jaw of one of the heads is on display at the Istanbul Archaeology Museum.